Chaim Nahor: Early life and migration to Israel

 Nahor was born in Poland.
 When he was one, his family moved to Germany.
 They later moved to Israel and escaped the Final Solution, spending time in Tel Aviv, Jerusalem and Tzfat.

 In Tel Aviv he worked as a graphic designer and married until 1947 when he relocated to Jerusalem.
 He remarried and lived with his wife, Ruth, and lived many years between Haifa and Tzfat in the north of Israel.

 Career

 Despite being trained in the arts informally, Nahor worked as a professor of the arts in Bezalel Academy of Art & Design, Jerusalem.
 He wrote and contributed to many texts and picture books on the arts, including stone, wood, oil, water (sculpture and painting): Sy Gresser, Leon Bibel, Paul Fux, Chaim Nahor, B'nai B'rith Klutznick National Jewish Museum.

 In 1959, Nahor won the first place commission for the mural of the Carmelit Underground Train, Haifa.

 Painting philosophy

-Nahor was focused on the use of landscape to give motion, which he interpreted as giving an composition life.
+Nahor was focused on the use of landscape to give motion, which he interpreted as giving a composition life.
 He was quoted as saying "You see it--you feel it!
 That is the way it must be.
 In any art there must be movement or it becomes static--dead."